 In food and beverage production, where specific technology of the pneumatic cylinder may be required, you need to choose a variant with special ‘clean’ design features that reduce the amount of entrapment points for bacteria.

 A further challenge in food production environments is the frequent washing of the work area, which can lead to damage to static and dynamic gaskets and seals.
-As a result, engineers may need to select a cylinder with a self-lubricating piston and therefore designed for dry rod operation, such as our P1D-C Ultra Clean series, an ISO 15552 profile cylinder.
+As a result, engineers may need to select a cylinder with a self-lubricating piston and therefore designed for dry rod operation, such as our P1F with dry runner scraper, an ISO 15552 profile cylinder suitable for non food area EN1672-2.
+The P1S Series of stainless steel pneumatic cylinders provide better corrosion resistance and are safe to be used in close proximity to the food process.

 An atmosphere with the potential to become explosive during operating conditions (or under the influence of those surroundings) requires a pneumatic cylinder that is ATEX-rated.
 These environments usually include chemical plants, mines and flour mills.
 Products covered by directive 94/9/EC are defined as intended for use in potentially explosive atmospheres.